 The collaboration project also includes teacher training, capacity building, and performance and quality assurance, as well as development.
-The first phase, covering curriculum reform and a new assessment model, will be piloted by over 40 schools across the country and will result in a national rollout starting in 2014.
+The first phase, covering curriculum reform and a new assessment model, was piloted by over 40 schools across the country and resulted in a national rollout starting in 2014.